 Over to You

 So, what does startup mean to you?
 After this guide, you should have a good idea of how you want your startup to look.
-As long as you have a validated idea, plan for funding, and rapid growth mindset, your startup should be poised for great success.
+Your startup should be poised for great success as long as you have a validated idea, a plan for funding, and a rapid growth mindset.